HodKarim/RCC-Member-Bot/README.md

 ## ꕤ Future Improvements  ݁₊ ⊹ . ݁˖ . ݁·

-Match members by Student ID instead of nickname for reliability.
+Match members by Student ID instead of email for reliability (or alternatively, be able to match by either students personal or SJSU email)

 Deploy to Google Cloud Run / AWS / Heroku for 24/7 hosting.